Luxury marketing: how are high-end brands boosting their communications?

 To engage as many prospects and customers as possible, brands also need to think of their digital Advent Calendar as an omnichannel animation.
 The different Playable Marketing formats are particularly relevant in this context.
 The brand can engage its audience across all these channels with native animations that adapt to its website, shopping application or advertising campaigns (interactive ads).

-5 inspiring examples to create a digital Advent Calendar
+5 inspiring examples of Advent Calendars

 1. Floa Advent Calendar